gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - preparation of the audit and team meeting

-- Notes on the preliminary audit purposes
+- notes on the preliminary audit purposes

-  - Preparation and use (with examples of forms) of checklists during the audit phases
+  - preparation and use (with examples of forms) of checklists during the audit phases

-  - Audit meeting preparations, with examples
+  - audit meeting preparations, with examples

-  - Content, program and conduct of the opening and closing meetings
+  - content, program and conduct of the opening and closing meetings

 Auditor behavior in carrying out the audit, including relations with the company, the importance of objective evidence:

 - detection, drafting and communication of anomalies

 - criteria for the formulation and methodologies for identifying the findings and their classification

 - follow-up activities

 - notes on risk management as applicable in the ISMS sector

 - notes on compliance with the legal requirements on health and safety by the Audit Group

 - role differences between Auditors and Audit Group Managers, in the management of the audit and of team members

 - furthermore, the knowledge and skills reported, by way of example, in the UNI EN ISO 19011: 2018 standard

 Specific legal requirements for the country where the auditor will operate (see IAF requirements for ABs) are present.

-_Skills_
+- _Skills_

 The ISMS Auditor / Audit Group Manager must be able to: